As the name suggests, the Seven Second Summits are the second-highest independent mountains on each of the seven continents.

 How to get to Mount Tyree

-All expeditions to Mount Tyree begin with a flight into the international airport in Punta Arenas (PUQ), Chile.
+All expeditions to Mount Tyree begin with a flight to the international airport in Punta Arenas (PUQ), Chile.
 Most guides will opt to meet up in the city and charter a flight to Union Glacier in Antarctica.
 From here, climbers will transfer to the base camp at the foot of the mountain.